open-contracting/infrastructure/docs/cost/ids/sustainability.md

 For each meeting:

-1. Publish the meeting agenda.
-Add a document, set its `.documentType` to 'lobbyingMeetingAgenda' and its `.url` to the URL at which the agenda is available.

-2. Publish the meeting details.
+1. Publish the meeting details.
 Add a `Meeting` object to the `.lobbyingMeetings` array and set:

 - `.id` incrementally
 - `.date` to the date of the meeting
 - `.address` to the address of the meeting
+- `.numberOfParticipants` to the number of people present at the meeting
-- `.beneficiary` to the name of the organisation or interest group that ultimately benefits from the lobbying activity
+- `.publicOfficial.name` to the name of the person who was representing the organization at the meeting.
+- `.publicOfficial.organization` to the `.name` and `.id` of the organization the public official represents.
+These should match the organization's entry in the `parties` array
+  ` `.publicOfficial.jobTitle`to the job title of the person named in`.name\`

-3. Publish the meeting minutes.
-Add a document, set its `.documentType` to 'lobbyingMeetingMinutes' and its `.url` to the URL at which the meeting minutes are available.
+2. Publish the meeting minutes.
+Add a document, set its `.documentType` to 'minutes.lobbyingMeeting' and its `.url` to the URL at which the meeting minutes are available.
 ```json
 {
   "lobbyingMeetings": [